 Secondly, Dr. Sheldon's attempted correlation between somatotype and personality is exceptionally inaccurate.
 I know plenty of outgoing ectomorphs, non-aggressive mesomorphs, and introverted endomorphs.
 Personality and somatotype are mutually exclusive characteristics.

-Furthermore, playing into the somatotype classifications encourages individuals to victimize their situation and avoid activities they may enjoy in fear that their body type isn't built for such activities.
-For example, I have broad shoulders, short legs, long arms, and do not have a narrow side profile, but that didn't stop me from running cross country in high school.
+Furthermore, playing into the somatotype classifications encourages individuals to victimize their situation and avoid activities they may enjoy in fear their body type is not built for such activities.
+For example, I have broad shoulders, short legs, long arms, and do not have a narrow side profile, but that did not stop me from running cross country in high school.
 Instead of victimizing my body type I embarked on a proper training regimen which resulted in my 5k PR of 18:12 which works out to a 5:51 mile pace.

 In conclusion, the somatotype classification system is an interesting yet outdated tool for grouping individuals based on their bone structure and weight distribution.
 Somatotypes have no correlation to personality types but somatotypes can be a useful tool for examining common or ideal body types for specific sports.